pluralsight/guides/in-review/front-end-javascript/filter-components-in-angularjs/article.md

     * See [Plunker](https://plnkr.co/edit/SLBIjepAgsxEgcYxUzhv?p=preview) for live example

 ## orderBy
-- [OrderBy](https://docs.angularjs.org/api/ng/filter/orderBy) specifies an order to an array by explession.
+- [OrderBy](https://docs.angularjs.org/api/ng/filter/orderBy) specifies an order to an array by expression.
 - It is ordered alphabetically for strings and numerically for numbers.
 - **Syntax**
     * In HTML Template Binding